Logo primary

 Second Watson wick derived biofilter installed

-Posted by John Schinnerer almost 12 years ago
+Posted by John Schinnerer over 12 years ago

 All but final mulching and planting out are complete for another Watson wick based biofilter for domestic black and gray water.